nickthecoder/tedi/README.md

 ### Missing Features

+- prefRowCount and prefColumnCount
+- Option to wrap text
 - Context menu (for copy, paste, etc)
-- Option to wrap text
-- prefRowCount and prefColumnCount.
-- mixed left-to-right and right-to-left text flow.
+- right-to-left text flow

-I chose to exclude the context menu, because it is likely that any application that embeds TediArea will add their own context menu, with more features.
-Also, getting I18N (translations) of the text seems to require more "private" APIs, and even needs hard-coded strings containing "com.sun.xxx" package names.
-Yuck!

-Tedi is primarily designed to be for coding, where line-wrapping is just not done!
-Also, line-wrapping doesn't work with my implementation of line numbers.
+- Input methods
+- Accessibility

 I don't think prefRowCount and prefColumnCount are useful for a text editor (as opposed to a text area within a form).
 It is much more likely that TediArea will be the center of a BorderPane, where its size is governed by the size of the scene.

+I may add word-wrapping back at some point.

+The other are missing primarily due to TextArea using non-standard (com.sun.xxx) or deprecated APIs.
+Rather than spend time re-implementing features that I don't need, with standard APIs, I removed them.

 ### Additional Features

+- Option to display line numbers
+- Better word breaks for coding : (myTediArea.wordIterator = CodeWordBreakIterator())
+- Tab indent/un-indent
+- Tabs as spaces (optional)
 - Exposes a lineCount property
-- Exposes a paragraphsProperty (should this be called linesProperty??)
-- Can use a better word breaks for coding : (myTediArea.wordIterator = CodeWordBreakIterator())
+- Plus other minor details

 ## Styling TediArea